Tainted-Fool/mydotfiles/README.md

 - The first line creates a hidden folder called `.dotfiles`
 - The second line creates an alias `dit` to used instead of `git`
 - The third line creates a flag to hide files we are not tracking yet
-- The last line adds the alias to `.zshrc` for convenience

 Now we can version the files we want with `dit` i.e. same commands as `git`